ammielpeters/BST-node-count/README.md

-# BST-node-count
-C program to count total nodes, leaf nodes, and non-leaf nodes in a Binary Search Tree.
+# Count Nodes, Leaf Nodes, and Non-Leaf Nodes in a BST

+This project implements a **Binary Search Tree (BST)** in C and counts:
+- Total number of nodes
+- Number of leaf nodes
+- Number of non-leaf nodes

+##  Example BST Used